tomaj/hermes/README.md

 ### Scheduled execution

-From version 2.0 you can add a 4th parameter to Message as timestamp in the future.
+From version 2.0 you can add the 4th parameter to Message as a timestamp in the future.
 This message will be processed after this time.
 This functionality is supported in RedisSetDriver and PredisSetDriver right now.

 ### Upgrade

 #### From v3 to v4

 - Renamed Restart to Shutdown
-  * Naming changed to reflect functionality of Hermes.
-It can gracefully stop own process, but restart (relaunch) of Hermes has to be handled by external process / library.
+  * Naming changed to reflect the functionality of Hermes.
+It can gracefully stop own process, but restart (relaunch) of Hermes has to be handled by external process/library.
 And therefore this is shutdown and not restart.
   * RestartInterface to ShutdownInterface
   * also all implementations changed namespace name and class name

-## Change log
+## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.